Satellite Launch Vehicle Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Satellite Launch Vehicle Market Research FAQs

-The Satellite Launch Vehicle Market size is expected to reach USD 4.65 billion in 2024 and grow at a CAGR of 21.10% to reach USD 12.11 billion by 2029.
+The Global Satellite Launch Vehicle Market size is expected to reach USD 5.60 billion in 2025 and grow at a CAGR of 18.44% to reach USD 13.06 billion by 2030.

-Ariane Group, China Aerospace Science and Technology Corporation (CASC), ROSCOSMOS, Space Exploration Technologies Corp. and United Launch Alliance, LLC. are the major companies operating in the Satellite Launch Vehicle Market.
+Ariane Group, China Aerospace Science and Technology Corporation (CASC), ROSCOSMOS, Space Exploration Technologies Corp. and United Launch Alliance, LLC. are the major companies operating in the Global Satellite Launch Vehicle Market.

-In the Satellite Launch Vehicle Market, the LEO segment accounts for the largest share by orbit class.
+In the Global Satellite Launch Vehicle Market, the LEO segment accounts for the largest share by orbit class.

-In 2023, the Satellite Launch Vehicle Market size was estimated at USD 3.87 billion.
-The report covers the Satellite Launch Vehicle Market historical market size for years: 2017, 2018, 2019, 2020, 2021, 2022 and 2023.
-The report also forecasts the Satellite Launch Vehicle Market size for years: 2024, 2025, 2026, 2027, 2028 and 2029.
+In 2025, the Global Satellite Launch Vehicle Market size was estimated at 5.60 billion.
+The report covers the Global Satellite Launch Vehicle Market historical market size for years: 2017, 2018, 2019, 2020, 2021, 2022, 2023 and 2024.
+The report also forecasts the Global Satellite Launch Vehicle Market size for years: 2025, 2026, 2027, 2028, 2029 and 2030.

-Satellite Launch Vehicle Industry Report
+Satellite Launch Vehicle Market Research